senzing-garage/knowledge-base/proposals/file-layout.md

             └── g2-1.12.0-19287
     ```

+### Transparent use of data, etc, g2, var

-1. A concern that a customer can be "tricked" by defaults and run the wrong configuration with the data.
+1. A concern that a customer is unaware that defaults are being used and can corrupt data.
     1. Perhaps no defaults should be assumed in the code.
+       Meaning:  If it's not specified by command-line option, environment variable or config file,
+       an error is return by the Senzing app.
        The customer has to explicitly state where the 4 directories are.
+       (Or a "Project" directory command-line option or environment variable)
         1. A "create project" script could create a configuration file.
            That file would have to be passed in via command line option,
            as no defaults are assumed.